Brazil at the 1988 Summer Olympics

-Robson da Silva was the first Brazilian sprinter to win an Olympic medal, a bronze in the men's 200 metres.
+Robson Caetano was the first Brazilian sprinter to win an Olympic medal, a bronze in the men's 200 metres.

 The other two bronze medals were obtained in sailing.
 Together with Nelson Falcão, Torben Grael won the medal at Star class.
 It was Torben Grael's second olympic medal.
 Torben's brother Lars Grael and Clinio Freitas obtained the bronze at Tornado class.